 Infrastructure and off-board software and data

 All these layers together form the final application.
 The graph below pictorially represents the makeup of each group in the final product.
 Getting this software/hardware combination right is the key to success in the autonomous industry.
 The developed onboard software finalization can be challenging given the package must be user-friendly, require minimal training, have no additional environmental setup, and have robust reporting.

 The second key to success in developing or modifying a vehicle with autonomous navigation is precise and accurate motion control.
 Our engineers have spent more time developing the steering algorithms and hardware than any other system on Nomad.

 Critical stack enablers

 Security is an intrinsic part of the entire stack, with regulation and safety needs driving choices within the stack design.
-Some security elements are ensuring GNSS inputs are not compromised, validating that video content is coming from onboard cameras, and ensuring secure connectivity and isolation of networks.
+Some security elements are ensuring GNSS inputs are not compromised, validating that video content is coming from onboard cameras, and providing secure connectivity and isolation of networks.

 Finally, we have designed this “Stack” to help facilitate simple installation for any new mowing site.
-We have reviewed our mapping and localization process in previous articles, but the “Stack” structure is what allows us to complete the installation process simply and quickly.
+We have reviewed our mapping and localization process in previous articles, but the “Stack” structure allows us to complete the installation process simply and quickly.

 We look forward to your comments on our Introduction to Autonomous Mowing series.
-Look out for upcoming topics such as Nomad Specifications, and Stories from the Field after we review the sensor package in our next post.
+Look out for upcoming topics such as Nomad Specifications and Stories from the Field after we review the sensor package in our next post.